ArsalanTahirr/Chess/README.md

 # Chess Game

 A cross-platform chess game implementation in C++ featuring a clean architecture with separation of concerns.
+This console-based chess application provides a complete implementation of chess rules with both mouse and keyboard input support.

 ## Screenshots